 Things you can do with the HYVE Protocol

 Generally, the Protocol allows any user to create digital tasks with virtually no applicable restrictions in terms of mechanics.
-The most common examples would naturally be different forms of sign-ups, gamified tasks and things like surveys and questionnaires.
+The most common examples would naturally be different forms of sign-ups, gamified tasks, and things like surveys and questionnaires.

 An interesting application of our last example would be government surveys, where a small reward could be offered for the completion of said survey.
 Since this can very well be done digitally it would open the door for a new realm of statistics.
-People are incentivized to give the correct and honest answers and can even maintain their anonymity while doing so, allowing us to better understand the various phenomena around us and their effect.
+People are incentivized to give the correct and honest answers and can even maintain their anonymity while doing so, allowing us to better understand the various phenomena around us and their effects.

 There’s also a rather unexpected application the protocol can have.
 Once the library is set up you can just start posting any task you want.
 Now let’s take a look at the way AIs work and learn.
-The most common method to train artificial intelligence is by teaching them how something works through consecutive iterations of that exact same thing.
+The most common method to train artificial intelligence is by teaching them how something works through consecutive iterations of that same thing.

 Such as showing an AI 1000 photos that include a crosswalk where the crosswalk is colored, eventually making it possible for the AI to recognize a crosswalk in photos, without the crosswalk being colored.